Why Stocks Under $5 Aren’t Good Values - Cabot Wealth Network

 Why Stocks Under $5 Aren’t Good Values

-Thanks to the sharp market correction in February and March, concerns about high valuations have mostly fizzled.
-As values came crashing back to earth, share prices suddenly look more buyable.
+Not Many Stocks Under $5 Are Worth Consideration.
+Many of Them Are Low-Priced for a Reason

+As the recent surge in activity on Robinhood and the adjoining run-up in beaten-down stocks suggest, investors – especially new investors – are looking for a deal in this uncertain marketplace.
+A low share price can be an attractive selling point to the uninitiated.
 That said, it’s important not to confuse a low share price with an attractive value.
 I was reminded of that when I recently attempted to perform a screen for stocks under $5 with low price-to-earnings multiples.

 In our constant search for cheap stocks, people often confuse cheap with low-priced.
 More often than not, however, low-priced stocks are either small caps or micro caps, not value stocks.
 Actually, it’s even rarer than that.